railwayapp/docs/src/pages/plugins/postgresql.md

 ## Timescale and PostGIS

 All PostgreSQL containers have the [PostGIS](https://postgis.net/install/) and [Timescale](https://www.timescale.com/) family of extensions installed.
-However, you must enable the extensions in every database you want to use them.
+This means you can do both geo-spatial and time-series queries out of the box with Railway!

-For example
+You must enable the extensions in every database you want to use them.
+For example,

 ```
 CREATE EXTENSION IF NOT EXISTS postgis;